The word Protein stems from the Greek word ‘Protos’, which means ‘first’.

 If you only drink protein shakes, then your diet will be severely deficient in many vitamins, minerals, enzymes and nutrients that can only be sourced from real food.

 Even though a meal replacement like Kachava is made from real food and contains more nutrients than any normal dinner plate would contain, we still recommend that you use it sparingly as part of a balanced diet that includes healthy and delicious meals.
+There are different healthy foods for men and women that pack nutritional elements you might not get from your shake.

 There’s no substitute for real food.
 Period.